SCALE-UP (SNF Lead Agency)

 WP4

-• Approach: Integrating a hydraulics-explicit representation of optimal photosynthesis acclimation (P-hydro) into a forest demography model (BiomeEP).
+- Approach: Integrating a hydraulics-explicit representation of optimal photosynthesis acclimation (P-hydro, Joshi et al. 2022) into a forest demography model (BiomeEP).
 Model development for optimal allocation.
 Model calibration and evaluation with data from all scales (plant traits, ecosystem and seedling experiments, ecosystem fluxes, sap flow, leaf water potentials, dendrometer, tree-ring widths, forest inventories).
+Past-to-future simulations separating effects of long-term trends in VPD, CO2, community shifts, and acclimation.